SyneRBI/SIRF-SuperBuild/README.md

 cmake ../SIRF-SuperBuild
 ```
 You can of course use the GUI version of CMake (called `cmake-gui` on Linux/OSX), or the
 terminal version `ccmake` to check and set various variables.
-See the [CMake tutorial on how to run CMake](https://cmake.org/runningcmake/).
+See the [CMake tutorial on how to run CMake](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).

 By default, this will select stable configurations of the various projects.
 See [the advanced installation section](#advanced-installation).

-*Important*: it is currently not recommended to build both MATLAB and Python support, see [below](#matlab-and-python-conflicts).
+*Important*: we have currently dropped the support for MATLAB.
+It is currently not recommended to build both MATLAB and Python support, see [below](#matlab-and-python-conflicts).

 Then use your build environment to build and install the project.
 On Linux/OSX etc, you would normally use
 ```bash